What is Chronic Wasting Disease?

 - Bone out the meat from your animal.

 - Minimize the handling of brain and spinal tissues.

-- Wash hands and instruments after field dressing.
+- Wash hands and instruments thoroughly after field dressing.

-- Ask your deer processor to process your meat individually, without meat from other animals, or process your own meat.
+- Ask your deer processor to process your meat individually or process your own meat.

-- Have your animal processed in the area of the state where it was harvested so high risk body parts can be properly disposed of.
-It is illegal to bring these parts into the state from areas listed in the PGC Parts ban, or to take them out of any Pennsylvania DMA.
+- Have your animal processed in the area of the state where it was harvested so high-risk body parts can be properly disposed of.
+It is illegal to take high-risk parts listed in the Cervid Parts Importation Ban out of any Pennsylvania DMA.

-- Transport out of any Pennsylvania DMA, or bring back to Pennsylvania only low-risk materials: meat without the backbone, skull plate with attached antlers if no visible brain or spinal cord material is present, tanned hide or raw hide with no visible brain or spinal cord material present, cape if no visible brain or spinal cord material is present, upper canine teeth if no root structure or other soft material is present, and finished taxidermy mounts.
-If you plan to hunt in CWD positive areas, and want to avoid transporting parts that are banned, take a moment to view this video.
+- Transport out of any Pennsylvania DMA, or bring back to Pennsylvania only low-risk parts: meat without the backbone, skull plate with attached antlers if no visible brain or spinal cord material is present, tanned hide or raw hide with no visible brain or spinal cord material present, cape if no visible brain or spinal cord material is present upper canine teeth if no root structure or other soft material is present, and finished taxidermy mounts.
+If you plan to hunt in CWD-positive areas, and want to avoid transporting parts that are banned, take a moment to view this video.